Short courses

 Short Course Real World Data

-ETH Pearl: trends and methods for using and analysing RWD.
+ETH Pearl Real-World Data: trends and methods for using and analysing RWD.

 The ETH Pearl Real-World data (RWD) provides an overview of the importance of RWD, different RWD sources, and how RWD can be exploited in healthcare, clinical and personalised health research, as well as in regulatory decision making.
 The course will address ethical, methodological and regulatory challenges related to the use of RWD in clinical research and health care.